sxpyggy/Mathematical-Foundations/docs/index.md

 You should send either a typed document or a scanned/photoed handwritten manuscript to the tutor's email address <2017201678@ruc.edu.cn>.
 You should show the **calculation/proof details** in your submitted document.

 Please name the subject of your email as `your uni id - week number`, e.g., `u2017201678-week2`.

+We will select 3-4 students to present their solutions on Monday's lecture.
+Please refer to the [solution part](#ch1) of this website.

 The solutions to homework will be announced in this website.